tristanpoland/tristanpoland.github.io/posts/horizon-game-server-pt1.md

 - Ensuring data consistency across a distributed system
 - Creating a flexible interface that works with various game engines

 But with each challenge, we've learned something new.
-We've deepened our understanding of network programming, distributed systems, and game engine integration.
+We've deepened our understanding of network programming, distributed systems, and game engine, and even hardware integration.
 It's been an incredible learning experience for all of us.

 ## Looking Forward